시험덤프

 of the solution.

-Why the other options are incorrect B. Azure AI Content Safety
+B. Azure AI Content Safety

 Azure AI Content Safety is valuable for filtering harmful or unsafe AI-generated or user-supplied content.
 However, it does not fully address the broader requirements here around enterprise data protection, interaction retention, policy logging, governance, and incident investigation.
 It is useful, but not the best two-part answer.